gcalderone/SortMerge.jl/README.md

 ## A Julia implementation of the Sort-merge join algorithm.

-The [https://en.wikipedia.org/wiki/Sort-merge_join](Sort-merge join) allows to **quickly** find the matching elements in two separate arrays or collections, regardless of the type of the container.
+The [Sort-merge join](https://en.wikipedia.org/wiki/Sort-merge_join) allows to **quickly** find the matching elements in two separate arrays or collections, regardless of the type of the container.

 Consider the following arrays:
 ``` julia